-The Atlantic City Housing Authority is a Section 8 and Public Housing Public Housing Agency in Atlantic City, New Jersey.
+Atlantic City Housing Authority is a Public Housing Agency in Atlantic City, New Jersey that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.

 More information about Atlantic City Housing Authority can be found on its website at http://atlanticcityha.org/.